magicmarc/marks-reverie/src/content/posts/Act_III_Flowers_for_Algernon.md

 *(Mark stiffens, guilt flashing in his wet eyes.
 But then Will exhales, his hand stroking the back of Mark’s damp hair, his voice softening.)*

 **WILL:**
-Foolish as you are… I can’t be angry.
-Not when you’re shaking like this.
-Tell me, what did you see?
+Foolish as you are… Tell me, what did you see?

 **MARK** *(shuddering, voice raw)*:
 A story I wish I’d never entered.
 A life so brief, a mind that burned so brightly and then crumbled into dust.
 I saw that nothing lasts: not knowledge, not triumph, not even the flowers I held.
 Everything slips away.